chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/image-stigs.md

 ### Address Space Layout Randomization (ASLR)

-ASLR configuration is the responsibility of the host operating system where containers run.
+ASLR configuration is the responsibility of the host operating system on which containers run.
 Applications running within a container on a host that has ASLR enabled will automatically be protected by the configuration.
 No additional action is needed to ensure that container-based applications are protected.

 ### Host firmware